Type: Moving Coil (MC)

 The dynamic compliance of this cartridge is quoted as 9 cu at 100Hz, which translates to about 16 cu at the more usual 10Hz.
 This makes it a medium-compliance cartridge, most suited to medium-mass tonearms.
 The Technics arm with ADC headshell on which I use the cartridge has an effective mass of around 12g, at the bottom end of medium-mass.
 I would not put this cartridge on a low-mass arm for fear of diminishing the bass output.
 Due to the apparent delicacy of the cantilever, I would also be very reluctant to use it on a high-mass arm.

 The impedance presented to an MC cartridge by the phono pre-amp has a significant effect on its sound.
 Some phono pre-amps allow this impedance to be adjusted.
 Audio Technica recommend an impedance greater than or equal to 100Ω for this cartridge.
-I have found the sound to be ill-defined at low impedances and I use 47kΩ, the highest impedance setting of my pre-amp.
+The balance becomes brighter with higher impedances and if the impedance can be adjusted, the final setting may be subject to taste.